silverstripe/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 	}

 This function simply runs a database query that gets the latest news articles from the database.
 By default, this is five, but you can change it by passing a number to the function.
-See the [Data Model](../topics/datamodel) documentation for details.
+See the [Data Model and ORM](/developer_guides/model/data_model_and_orm) documentation for details.
 We can reference this function as a page control in our *HomePage* template:

 **themes/simple/templates/Layout/Homepage.ss**